Religious Trauma & High-Control Recovery Therapy in Las Vegas

 1. What is religious trauma?

-It stays in your body long after you leave, affecting your self-worth, relationships, and sense of safety.
+Religious trauma stays in your body long after you leave.
+It affects your self-worth, relationships, identity, and sense of safety.

 2. How do I know if I’m experiencing religious trauma?

 You don’t have to diagnose yourself to get help.
-If these experiences feel familiar, therapy can support you.
+If this feels familiar, therapy can support you.

 3. Is this therapy anti-religion?